mayabackup/project-setup-team-tacoma-foreground/README.md

 To start the react-app: <br>
 - npm start <br>

-To start the back end, in a different terminal navigate within the project folde and change the directory to back-end by doing the following command: <br>
+- Before starting the back-end server, navigate within the project folder in a different terminal and change the directory to back-end by doing the following command: <br>
 - cd back-end <br>

 Before starting the back-end server run the following commands in the ./back-end path: <br>